orangeadam3/QuickCrypt/README.md

 # QuickCrypt
-Collection of Packages designed to make on the spot personal encryption simple
+Collection of packages designed to make on the spot personal encryption and decryption as simple and as universal as possible.